Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

 Squatting straightens this bend which makes defecation a much easier and complete process independent of the valsava maneuver—a process where an exhalation is performed without allowing air to escape through the mouth or the nose.

-Defecation cannot be done without the valsava maneuver which causes repetitive straining and can compromise the cardio-vascular system and cause fainting or death; the squatting posture to defecate ensures a reduced amount of straining.1
+Defecation cannot be done without the valsava maneuver which causes repetitive straining and can compromise the cardio-vascular system and cause fainting or death; the squatting posture to defecate ensures a reduced amount of straining.4

 Sitting on a modern toilet to defecate is unnatural and results in an anorectal angle that is unbecoming for defecation which makes it inefficient and results in an incomplete defecation.
-In addition, defecting by squatting prevents many diseases such as colon cancer, hemorrhoids, constipation and prostate cancer.2
+In addition, defecting by squatting prevents many diseases such as colon cancer, hemorrhoids, constipation and prostate cancer.5

-3. Works and Engages The Core Muscles
+3. Works & Engages The Core Muscles

 The Asian squat demands that balance and an upright posture is maintained if it is to be performed properly.